acentswap/docs2-wiki/code/migration/masterchef-v2/README.md

 Special farm pools: only whitelisted addresses can deposit.
 They are usually utilized by internal AcentSwap products for rewards distributions.

 Regular farm pools: the regular LP tokens farms.
-For example ADE-BNB, BNB-BUSD, etc…
+For example ADE-ACE, ACE-BUSD, etc…

 #### Withdraw